A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

 \section{Results and analysis}

-In this section, we identify YSO candidates in the IRAS 22147 region using color-color and color-magnitude diagrams, and the machine-learning techniques.
+In this section, we identify YSO candidates in the IRAS 22147 region using color-color and color-magnitude diagrams, as well as the machine-learning techniques.
 We search for YSO candidate clusters and compare the positions of YSO candidates with the spatial extent of the CO 1-0 emission and dust continuum.
-Finally, we verify the physical properties of the YSO candidates using the modeling of the spectral energy distributions (SEDs).
+Finally, we verify the physical properties of the YSO candidates using a modeling of the spectral energy distributions (SEDs).